TimoSavi/ceif/docs/tweaking.md

 the whole X range is considered to have score less than 0.65.
 This probably not the result which was expected.

-#### Scale with option -W
+#### Run with scaling
-Running again with option -W:
+Running again with rc-file option "NEAREST 1" (1 is the default value).

-    ceif -l Wtest.csv -T3  -p "%d,0x%x" -o plot_data.csv -O0.65 -W
+    ceif -l Wtest.csv -T3  -p "%d,0x%x" -o plot_data.csv -O0.65

 Result is now better, there is clear 0.65 score range around the data line.

 ![](pics/lrangeW.png)

-The option -W causes all dimension attributes to be scaled according to the largest attribute range.
+Values are scaled according to the largest attribute range.
 In the example above the X range 5...117 is scaled to the Y range (100 000...2 000 000).
 This makes both attributes equal in score analysis.

 ### Using automatic outlier scores